rgerganov/ggtag/README.md

 ## Emulating RFID tags

-You can emulate 125kHz EM4102 RFID tags with ggtag.
+You can emulate 125kHz RFID tags with ggtag.
 This is accomplished with an ATtiny85 MCU and the [avrfid](https://github.com/scanlime/navi-misc/blob/master/avrfid/avrfid.S) firmware.
 When ggtag receives an RFID command, it generates the corresponding avrfid firmware and programs the ATtiny85 with it.
-Currently, the avrfid firmware works only in passive mode, so you have to switch off the battery (flip the switch to `USB`) before using ggtag as RFID tag.
 Demo:

 https://user-images.githubusercontent.com/271616/233822577-56f58177-3848-44f0-9bb0-32217d96b5e4.mp4